Ibournakas/PaPapp/README.md

 ## Disclaimer

 PaPapp was created as a University Project.
 As such, it is not a fully functional software product and it's not meant for commercial use.
-The main objective of the Project is to simulate software development workflows and not to produce a functional product.